lzanini/mdbook-katex/README.md

 # Macros

 Macros with no arguments are supported.
-They must be specified in a `.txt` file, according to the following pattern
+They must be defined in a `.txt` file, according to the following pattern

 ```txt
 \grad:{\nabla}
 \Rn:{\mathbb{R}^n}
 ```

-Then, change the preprocessor command in your `book.toml` to tell it where the macros are located
+Then, specify the macros location in `book.toml`

 ```toml
 [preprocessor.katex]